-We are mindful of the significant challenges to public sector finances over the next three years.
+We are mindful of the significant challenges to public sector finances.
 To meet our future ambitions, we will use our resources effectively and identify potential mechanisms for revenue generation.
 We will use this to fund and deliver best practice research into the unique considerations affecting Northern Ireland consumers, so government policy and intervention reflect these insights.